VlaBst6/zlib/README.md

 Besides getting the DLL to compile in stdcall mode, my version includes a few other changes.
 The core zLib repository emphasizes portability, whereas I'm more interested in performance.
 To that end, I'll occasionally patch in performance-related updates as I find them.

+You can find the VS 2013 solution in the /contrib/vstudio/vc12.
+Thank you to GitHub user @dgmz for a [pull request on the primary zLib project](https://github.com/madler/zlib/pull/71) that was very helpful in getting everything working under VS 2013.

 Everything in this repository is USE AT YOUR OWN RISK, and I strongly recommend reviewing the original zLib license and README, below.

 ----